Team-Circuitron/Circuitron_-1642/README.md

 ## Math

 ## Strategy
-Rather than using the ultrasonic sensor, we have decided to use the Raspberry Pi camera, utilising the contours of the walls to execute a wall following program.
-When the robot detects an obstacle, it utilises the obstacle as a reference to wall follow between the wall and the obstacle.
-For turning, we use the blue or orange lines on the game field to take a turn, and if the next obstacle is too close, we will take a dummy reverse and resume our wall following code
+Rather than using the ultrasonic sensor, we have decided to use the Raspberry Pi camera, utilising the contours of the walls to execute a wall-following program.
+When the robot detects an obstacle, it uses that as a reference to wall-follow between the wall and the obstacle.
+For turning, we use the blue or orange lines on the game field to take a turn, and if the next obstacle is too close, we will take a dummy reverse and resume our wall-following code.

 ## Code